-When it comes to sports betting, the most popular markets tend to be based on team sports; however, many people also enjoy betting on tennis and the individual, one-on-one aspect of the sport brings its own unique considerations when it comes to deciding where to put your money.
+When it comes to sports betting, the most popular markets tend to be based on team sports; however, many people also enjoy betting on tennis.
+The individual, one-on-one aspect of the sport brings unique considerations when deciding where to put your money.

 As with any sport, the basic bet you can place is on who will win the match in hand.
-However, because there are often strong favourites in many tennis matches, it is often more rewarding to put together more complex wagers.
-For example, a very popular tennis betting market is on the set scoreline; in major competitions, each match is a best-of-five affair and if you think that it will be rather lopsided, you could put money on a 3-0 win.
-Also, at the start of a tennis competition you can also pick the outright tournament winner.
-The earlier you pick the winner, the better the odds you will get, as there are still so many players involved.
+However, there are often firm favourites in many tennis matches, and it is often more rewarding to put together more complex wagers.
+For example, an overall tennis betting market is on the set scoreline; in major competitions, each match is a best-of-five affair, and if you think it will be rather lopsided, you could put money on a 3-0 win.
+At the start of the tennis competition, you can also pick the outright tournament winner.
+The earlier you pick the winner, the better your odds will be, as there are still so many players involved.

-The more you look into tennis betting, the more you notice the greater range of different markets you can bet on.
-It is possible to bet on individual set scorelines, and even on such events as a player losing the first set, but then going on to take the match.
-If you use an international bookmaker, you can literally bet on every single point of the match as it happens.
-With Australian bookmakers, live tennis betting is also available, but perhaps without the point by point betting.
+The more you look into tennis betting, the more you notice, the more excellent range of different markets you can bet on.
+For example, it is possible to bet on individual set scorelines and even on such events as a player losing the first set but then taking the match.
+If you use an international bookmaker, you can bet on every single match point as it happens.
+With Australian Bookmakers, live tennis betting is also available, but perhaps without point-by-point betting.

-The key to most sports betting is doing your research and looking at recent form; tennis betting is certainly no different and in this respect, it is sometimes possible to pick shock results, even when there is a strong favourite in the match.
-Most tennis betting takes place on the four major tournaments of the year; betting on Wimbledon, the Australian Open, U.S. Open and French Open is certainly very popular, and many bookmakers put together special promotions for just these events.
-Also, local players often get a lift when playing in these majors, so it may be wise to back an otherwise unfancied Australian player when betting on the Australian Open for example.
-Whatever event you are looking at betting on, be sure to check out both players' track records before putting your money down.
+The key to most sports betting is researching and looking at the recent form.
+Tennis betting is undoubtedly no different.
+In this respect, it is sometimes possible to pick shock results, even when there is a firm favourite in the match.
+Most tennis betting takes place on the four major tournaments of the year; betting on Wimbledon, the Australian Open, U.S. Open, and French Open is undoubtedly very popular.
+Many bookmakers put together special promotions for just these events.
+Also, local players often get a lift when playing in these majors, so it may be wise to back an otherwise unfancied Australian player when betting on the Australian Open, for example.
+Whatever event you are looking at betting on, be sure to check out both players’ track records before putting your money down.